okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Increased authorization code lifetime

-The OAuth authorization code lifetime has increased from one minute to five minutes.<!--OKTA-379556-->
+The OAuth 2.0 authorization code lifetime has increased from one minute to five minutes. <!--OKTA-379556-->

 #### Bugs fixed in 2021.04.1